tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab10/README.md

 <ins>**Cluster membership**</ins>

-First option: joining a cluster programmatically knowing the address of a member, sending a `Join` message
+First option: joining a cluster programmatically knowing the address of a member, sending a `Join` message.
+The following line sends a message to the cluster manager actor to join the cluster with the address of the current cluster member.
+The `Join` message is used to request a node to join the cluster.
+By sending this message to the cluster manager, the current cluster member (represented by `cluster.selfMember.address`) requests to join the cluster.
 ```scala
 cluster.manager !
 Join(cluster.selfMember.address)
 ```